into your inbox

-January 21, 1990: The day John McEnroe was defaulted at the Australian Open
+January 21, 1990: The day John McEnroe was booted from the Australian Open

 Every day, Tennis Majors looks back at some of the biggest moments in tennis history.
-On January 21, 1990, former world No 1 John McEnroe became the first man in the Open era to be defaulted when he was thrown out at the Australian Open.
+On January 21, 1990, former world No 1 John McEnroe became the first man in the Open era to be defaulted at a Slam when he was thrown out of the Australian Open.

 What happened exactly on that day